-Immersed in a new community, volunteers develop trusting relationships with local people and take time to understand their frustrations.
+At VSO Ireland, we believe that progress is only possible when we work together.
+Our success would not be possible without collaboration at all levels.
+Living in a community for months on end, volunteers develop trusting relationships with local people and take time to understand their frustrations.
 They are trained to ask localised research questions and adapt development processes to suit the society in which they are based.
 Instead of simply sharing their skills, they work closely with local organisations to create the best possible solution.
 They work with schools, hospitals, business co-operatives, community associations and national governments that have specifically asked for our help.
-It's this merge of 'insider' and 'outsider' knowledge that brings about innovative, sustainable change and ensures the needs of local people are always
+It's this merge of 'insider' and 'outsider' knowledge that brings about innovative, sustainable change and ensures the needs of local people are always put first.